wp-plugins/woocommerce-remove-all-products/readme.txt

 == Changelog ==

+= 1.0.3 =
+* Improvement: To fix memory/processing timeout errors now we get product count instead of getting the actual products

 = 1.0.2 =
 * Added: ask for users to review the plugin at WordPress.org
 * Improvement: Updated text domains